ablanco/cryptorates-telegram-bot/README.md

 [![Code Climate](https://codeclimate.com/github/ablanco/cryptorates-telegram-bot/badges/gpa.svg)](https://codeclimate.com/github/ablanco/cryptorates-telegram-bot)

-A Telegram bot for getting cryptocurrencies exchange rates, from Coinbase.
+A Telegram bot for getting cryptocurrencies exchange rates, from Kraken.

 It works in inline mode.
 Write `@cryptorates_bot <currency_1> <currency_2>` in any Telegram chat and you'll get a menu with the exchange rates where you can